-Not content with rejecting all proposals for a peaceful settlement of the controversy, a cruel war of invasion was commenced, which, in its progress, has been marked by a brutality and disregard of the rules of civilized warfare that standout in unexampled barbarity in the history of modern wars.
+Not content with rejecting all proposals for a peaceful settlement of the controversy, a cruel war of invasion was commenced, which, in its progress, has been marked by a brutality and disregard of the rules of civilized warfare, and stands out in unexampled barbarity in the history of modern wars.
 Accompanied by every act of cruelty and rapine, the conduct of the enemy has been destitute of that forbearance and magnanimity which civilization and Christianity have introduced to mitigate the asperities of war.
 The atrocities are too incredible for narration.
-Instead of a regular war, our resistance of the unholy efforts to crush out our national existence is treated as a rebellion, and the settled international rules between belligerents are ignored.
-Instead of conducting the war as betwixt two military and political organizations it is a war against the whole population.
-Houses are pillaged and burned.
-Churches are defaced.
-Towns are ransacked.
-Clothing of women and infants is stripped from their persons.
-Jewelry and mementoes of the dead are stolen.
-Mills and implements of agriculture are destroyed.
-Private salt works are broken up.
-The introduction of medicines is forbidden.
-Means of subsistence are wantonly wasted to produce beggary.
-Prisoners are returned with contagious diseases.
-The last morsel of food has been taken from families, who were not allowed to carry on a trade or branch of industry.
-A rigid and offensive e-pionage has been introduced to ferret out "disloyalty."
-Persons have been forced to choose between starvation of helpless children and taking the oath of allegiance to a hated Government.
-The cartel for exchange of prisoners has been suspended and our unfortunate soldiers subjected to the grossest indignities.
+Instead of a regular war our resistance of the unholy efforts to crush out our national existence is treated as a rebellion, and the settled international rules between belligerents are ignored.

+Instead of conducting the war as betwixt two military and political organizations, it is a war against the whole population.
+Houses are pillaged and burned; churches are defaced; towns are ransacked, clothing of women and infants is stripped from their persons; jewelry and mementoes of the dead are stolen; mills and implements of agriculture are destroyed; private salt works are broken up; the introduction of medicines is forbidden; means of subsistence are wantonly wasted to produce beggary; prisoners are returned with contagious diseases;

+the last morsel of food has been taken from families who were not allowed to carry on a trade or branch of industry; a rigid an offensive espionage has been introduced to ferret out "disloyalty;" persons have been forced to choose between starvation of helpless children and taking the oath of allegiance to a hated Government.

+The cartel for the exchange of prisoners has been suspended, and our unfortunate soldiers subjected to the grossest indignities.
 The wounded at Gettysburg were deprived of their nurses and inhumanly left to perish on the field.
-Helpless women have been exposed to the most cruel outrages and to that dishonor which is infinitely worse than death.
-Citizens have been murdered by the Butlers and McNeils and Milroys, who are favorite generals of our enemies.
-Refined and delicate ladies have been seized, bound with cords, imprisoned, guarded by negroes, and held as hostages for the return of recaptured slaves.
-Unoffending non-combatants have been banished or dragged from their quiet homes, to be immured in filthy jails.
-Preaching the gospel has been refused, except on condition of taking the oath of allegiance.
-Parents have been forbidden to name their children in honor of "rebel" chiefs.
+Helpless women have been exposed to the most cruel outrages, and to that dishonor which is infinitely worse than death.
+Citizens have been murdered by the Butlers and McNeils and Milroys, who are favorite Generals of our enemies.
+Refined and delicate ladies have been seized, bound with cords, imprisoned, guarded by negroes, and held as hostages for the return of recaptured Unoffending non-combatants have been banished or dragged from their homes to be immured in filthy jails.- Preaching the Gospel has been refused, except on condition of taking the oath of allegiance.
+Parents have been forbidden to name their children in honor of "Rebel" chiefs.
 Property has been confiscated.
-Military governors have been appointed for States, satraps for provinces, and Haynaus for cities.
+Military Governors have been appointed for States, satraps for provinces, and Haynaus for cities.